Without comfortable tennis shoes, you can’t make an impact on the tennis court.

 From the inside, the shoe’s EVA sock liner added to the soothing quality of the shoe.
 Our testers were impressed with the way the shoe’s padding made it relaxing to make twisting foot movements and perform strenuous exercises.

-This feature combined with the midsole’s cushioning ability and the light-weight nature of the shoe to enable fast-paced tennis action.
+This feature is combined with the midsole’s cushioning ability and the light-weight nature of the shoe to enable fast-paced tennis action.

 Some of our reviewers with wide feet described the Hypercourt Express shoes to be blissfully yielding.
 The shoe’s wide toe compartment was a breath of fresh air for many because today’s manufacturers often overlook the importance of a wide toe box.